KDE/documentation-develop-kde-org/content/hig/displaying_content.md

 Don't put any truly important text in a tooltip that appears on hover.
 This component is either unusable or unintuitive for touchscreen users, and even mouse/touchpad users may not be in the habit of hovering the cursor over everything to see if there's a tooltip.
 {{< /alert >}}

-If the tooltip's text is longer than a sentence, or it's important that the user reads it, use a [Kirigami.ContextualHelpButton](https://api.kde.org/frameworks/kirigami/html/classContextualHelpButton.html) or [KWidgetsAddons::KContextualHelpButton](https://api.kde.org/frameworks/kwidgetsaddons/html/classKContextualHelpButton.html).
+If the tooltip's text is longer than a sentence, or it's important that the user reads it, use a [Kirigami.ContextualHelpButton](https://api.kde.org/qml-org-kde-kirigami-contextualhelpbutton.html) or [KWidgetsAddons::KContextualHelpButton](https://api.kde.org/kcontextualhelpbutton.html).
 Using this component can also be a good idea even for shorter explanations if the UI would otherwise look overrun with multiple inline descriptions.

 <!-- TODO: Picture of the KScreen KCM -->

-If it might not be clear from context what the `ContextualHelpButton` refers to, or if the user might want to keep the explanation expanded for longer, put the text in a collapsed section.
+If it might not be clear from context what the [Kirigami.ContextualHelpButton](https://api.kde.org/qml-org-kde-kirigami-contextualhelpbutton.html) refers to, or if the user might want to keep the explanation expanded for longer, put the text in a collapsed section.
 This should be expandable by clicking on a button labeled “Details”, “Show More”, or whatever makes the most contextual sense.

 A well-designed app of low to moderate complexity does not require written documentation to use.
 If an app is too complex to understand even with inline help text, the user will uninstall it and find another one rather than turning to a manual.
 Spend your time improving the app's UI instead.